insyri/tpy/.github/CONTRIBUTING.md

-When writing documentation, create a new line at somewhat a middle point of the screen so that browsers who have split-screen on do not experience line overlap, however, if it's only a few characters more, ignore.
+When writing documentation, create a new line at somewhat a middle point of the screen so that browsers who have split-screen on do not experience line overlap, however, if it's only a few characters mor, ignore.